mccoyJosh/ClassInfo/SDEV120/M02/Day1/3_declaring_constants.md

 the name describe what it is.

 One last thing:
-# CONSTANTS are always labeled as all-in-caps
+# CONSTANTS SHOULD always be labeled as all-in-caps, for the sake of this class plz...

 Some programming languages also have built in ways to FORCE you to make constants not change by making the variable a CONST or CONSTANT type.